HardlyDifficult/Crypto/about/SmartContracts.md

 ## Summary

 Smart Contracts are code scripts to be executed on demand.
-They are behind a walled garden, unable to access the outside world - smart contracts is a set of rules to act on inputs to the system.
+They are behind a walled garden, unable to access the outside world - smart contracts are a set of rules to act on inputs to the system.

 Capabilities:

- - Send money to x
+ - Send money to [x]
  - Reserve money
  - Store/Retrieve/Process information
-   - e.g. gene mixing for cryptokitties
+   - e.g., gene mixing for cryptokitties
  - Burn money

 ## Use Cases